circlehook/bash-strong-cli/README.md

 # About
-The file **strong_aliases** contains functions and aliases.
+The file **strong_aliases** contains bash functions and aliases.
 That are include in the .bashrc, to quickly perform daily tasks in the console.

 # Manual
 Main function **cli** show a list of available functions.
 Each function displays help when launched.